-Commission revenues and commission expenses related to insurance policies issued by American Hallmark Insurance Services and HSU on behalf of Clarendon and Republic, respectively, are recognized pro rata during the period covered by the policy.
 Profit sharing commission is calculated and recognized when the loss ratio, as determined by a qualified actuary, deviates from contractual targets.
-We receive a provisional commission as policies are produced as an advance against the later determination of the profit sharing commission actually earned.
+We received a provisional commission as policies were produced as an advance against the later determination of the profit sharing commission actually earned.
 The profit sharing commission is an estimate that varies with the estimated loss ratio and is sensitive to changes in that estimate.
-Commission revenues and commission expenses related to insurance policies issued by our Excess & Umbrella business unit for third party insurance carriers and not assumed by our insurance subsidiaries are recognized as of the effective date of the policy.
+Profit share commission is classified as commissions and fees on the consolidated statement of operations